 - Diabetes.
-A woman who had diabetes before getting pregnant can reduce the risk of congenital heart defects by carefully controlling your diabetes before attempting to conceive and during pregnancy.
-Diabetes that develops during pregnancy (gestational diabetes) generally doesn't increase your baby's risk of developing a heart defect.
+A woman who had diabetes before getting pregnant can reduce the risk of congenital heart defects by carefully controlling blood sugar before and during pregnancy.
+Diabetes that develops during pregnancy (gestational diabetes) generally doesn't increase a baby's risk of developing a heart defect.

 Medications.
 Certain medications taken during pregnancy may cause birth defects, including congenital heart defects.
-Give your doctor a complete list of medications you take before attempting to become pregnant.
+Give your doctor a complete list of medications you take before trying to become pregnant.

 Medications known to increase the risk of congenital heart defects include thalidomide (Thalomid), angiotensin-converting enzyme (ACE) inhibitors, statins, the acne medication isotretinoin (Absorica, Amnesteem, others), some epilepsy drugs and certain anxiety drugs.

 - Drinking alcohol during pregnancy.
 Drinking alcohol during pregnancy increases the risk of congenital heart defects.

 - Smoking.
 If you smoke, quit.
 Smoking during pregnancy increases the risk of a congenital heart defect in the baby.

-Heredity.
-Congenital heart defects sometimes run in families and may be associated with a genetic syndrome.
-Many children with Down syndrome — which is caused by an extra 21st chromosome (trisomy 21) — have heart defects.
+- Family history and genetics.
+Congenital heart defects sometimes run in families (are inherited) and may be associated with a genetic syndrome.
+Many children with an extra 21st chromosome (Down syndrome) have heart defects.
 A missing piece (deletion) of genetic material on chromosome 22 also causes heart defects.

 - Congestive heart failure.
 This serious complication may develop in babies who have a significant heart defect.
 Signs of congestive heart failure include rapid breathing, often with gasping breaths, and poor weight gain.

 - Stroke.
 Although uncommon, some children with congenital heart defects are at increased risk of stroke due to blood clots traveling through a hole in the heart and on to the brain.

 - Mental health disorders.
 Some children with congenital heart defects may feel insecure or develop anxiety or stress because of their size, activity restrictions or learning difficulties.
 Talk to your child's doctor if you're concerned about your child's mental health.